General Information

 About Our Classes

-During the first hour of our parish-based classes, we spend a short time in prayer, have small group discussion (based on Scriptural readings assigned for the past week), and have Q&A with the teacher.
+During the first hour of our in-person parish-based classes, we spend a short time in prayer, have small group discussion (based on Scriptural readings assigned for the past week), and have Q&A with the teacher.
 During the second hour of class, the teacher presents his/her lecture, which informs and guides each participant’s engagement with the Scriptural readings and short reflections they will complete on their own during the coming week.

 The combination of prayer, written reflection, reading, discussion, Q&A with an experienced teacher, and dynamic lecture creates an environment where all adult learners can thrive and grow in faith.